browserengineering/book/book/scheduling-and-threading.md

         self.tab.main_thread_runner.set_needs_quit()
 ```

-Next up we'll call all these: methods from the browser thread, for example
+Next up we'll call all these methods from the browser thread, for example
 loading:

 ``` {.python}